 A successful Cadet will receive the following from their sponsor:

 - A contribution of $2,000 per year towards tuition costs.
-Total contribution over 4 years is $8,000.
+Total contribution over 4 years (Cert IV and Diploma studies) is $8,000.
 This amount shall be paid to the Cadet even if the Cadet completes the Diploma in a shorter timeframe.

 - Automatic Student Membership with the HCAA.
 This is normally FREE, but there will be no need to apply for Student Membership.

 - When the Cadet has completed the Hydraulic Services Design Diploma, the first year of Associate Membership with the HCAA will be free of charge (normally $300) if the Cadet is working in a “recognised Hydraulic/Fire Consultants office” as per the HCAA membership rules.